pronovic/run-script-framework/README.md

 - run install: Install the Python virtualenv and pre-commit hooks
 - run update: Update all dependencies, or a subset passed as arguments
 - run outdated: Find top-level dependencies with outdated constraints
-- run rebuild: Rebuild all dependencies flagged as no-binary-package
 - run format: Run the code formatters
 - run checks: Run the code checkers
 - run build: Build artifacts in the dist/ directory